wp-plugins/stout-google-calendar/readme.txt

 == Changelog ==

+= 1.0.9 - 2011-01-26 =
+*		Strip slashes from the calendar name admin settings for Stout Google Calendar

 = 1.0.8 - 2011-01-26 =
 *   Set event "bubble"/popup overlays to 80% calendar width.
 Prevents details from being clipped if calendar width is under 400px in month view.
 *		Strip slashes from the calendar name in the widget admin and widget display on pages